cj-mills/christianjmills/_posts/2022-6-28-Fastai-to-LibTorch-to-Unity-Tutorial-Windows-2.md

 ## Configure the Project

-At the top of the window, open the Solution Configurations dropdown menu, and select Release.
+At the top of the window, open the Solution Configurations dropdown menu, and select `Release`.

 ![visual-studio-switch-to-release](../images/fastai-libtorch-unity-tutorial/part-2/visual-studio-switch-to-release.png)

-Then, open the Solution Platform dropdown menu and select x64.
+Then, open the Solution Platform dropdown menu and select `x64`.